Retrieving the NOTFORM package

 NB: As for the allocation of observing time, user

 contributions, and travel support, the national rules applicable to

 the Principle Investigator of a proposal are followed.

 The near-IR high-resolution Echelle spectrograph GIANO

-is fully available again.
-There is now also the option to use GIANO
+is fully available.
+There is the option to use GIANO simultaneously

 Following the Agreement between the Instituto de Astrofísica de